cf-toolsuite/cf-butler/docs/BUILD.md

 ```
 > Defaults to H2 in-memory backend

+### Requirements
+Currently Requires Java 25 to be installed

 ### Alternatives

 The below represent a collection of Maven profiles available in the Maven POM.